 Newly registered domains (NRDs) refer to those created or updated within the last couple of weeks or months.
 To the uninitiated, this may be of little value.
 But for cybersecurity experts who understand how threat actors utilize these domains to execute scams, a newly registered domains list becomes a vital threat intelligence source.

 A newly registered domains list can be a crucial domain intelligence source for several cybersecurity products.
 However, we zoomed in on two tools to illustrate how such a database can enhance their effectiveness.

 1. Domain Reputation Scoring Products

 To protect against cyberattacks, several organizations turn to domain reputation as an important indicator to decide whether to grant access to a domain or not.
-A reliable domain reputation tool should take into account different security data points, including the age of a given domain as research shows that 70% of newly registered domains
+A reliable domain reputation tool should take into account different security data points, including the age of a given domain as research shows that 70% of newly registered domains are malicious.

 Take, for example, new domains that contain the word “corona” in them.
 Cybersecurity experts detected a surge in malicious domains that take advantage of the ongoing coronavirus pandemic.

 This finding is consistent with the data we gathered from our newly registered domains database for 19 April 2020.
 In it, we saw 239 recently registered domains containing the word “corona.”

 April 19 wasn’t the only date we noticed such occurrences.
 On 29 February, 384 new “corona” domains made it to the list.
 On 31 March, the newly registered domains database showed an additional 451 domains.
 The domain names varied from cashforcorona[.]com to corona-donations[.]com.